Fincer/linux-patches-and-scripts/Readme.md

 - 0001-remove-menuitems.patch = Remove Twitter, Facebook, Google+ menu items.
 Remove duplicate Run, Remove, Install menu items.
 Remove Donate menu item.

 - 0002-add-shortcutitems.patch = Add an option to remove shortcuts from Desktop & .local/share/applications/ directory.
 While creating a shortcut, add it to both of these places instead of only Desktop.
 Create winexec bash script file for Wine, and link it to "Execute" field of each shortcut/.desktop file.
+Remove French localization & "Comment=PlayOnLinux" fields from desktop files.

 For details about Winexec bash script, see this [AskUbuntu](https://askubuntu.com/questions/123092/open-file-using-custom-command-how-to-specify-the-file-in-cmd-line) page.